dgdev1024/2025-project-tm/docs/TM.Specification.md

 #### Instruction Flags

+- Legend
+    - Shown in the following order: `ZNHCOUHS`
+    - `0`: Clear the flag.
+    - `1`: Set the flag.
+    - `?`: Clear or set the flag depending on the instruction's result.
+    - `-`: Flag not affected.

 - `DAL`, `DAW`, `DAB`
     - `Z`: Set if the adjustment result is zero; clear otherwise.
     - `H`: Clear.